piroor/treestyletab/CONTRIBUTING.md

-# Tree Style Tab contribution guide
+# Tree Style Tab Contribution Guideline

 If you are planning to open a new issue for a bug report or a feature request, or having additional information for an existing issue, or hoping to translate the language resource for your language, then please see this document before posting.

+This is possibly a generic guideline for contributing any Firefox addon project or a public OSS/free software project.

 ## Good, helpful bug reports